What's in our tour?

 HOT DAY SPECIAL: We walk in the shade as much as possible and every tour makes frequent stops for water.
 EXCLUSIVELY WITH DISCOVER WALKS.

-On this free walking tour of Saint-Germain, you pay the guide what you want at the end of the tour.
+This is a free walking tour of Marais.
+You pay the guide what you want at the end of the tour.

-Be at the meeting point 5 minutes before start.
+Join the tour meeting point 5 minutes before start.

-If you wish to book in advance, use the booking calendar on the left side of this page.
+If you wish to book this tour, use the booking button on the right side of this page.

 Privatize this tour